 Dr. Abigail Devereaux is a Research Fellow at the Institute for the Study of Economic Growth and Assistant Professor of Economics in the W. Frank Barton Business School at Wichita State University.
 Abigail earned her Ph.D. in economics from George Mason University in May 2020, winning the Israel M. Kirzner award for best dissertation in Austrian economics under the direction of Richard E. Wagner.
 She holds an M.A. degree in mathematics and a B.A. in physics from Boston University.
 She is also a fellow at New York University’s Classical Liberal Institute and the Independent Institute.
 She has published in several journals, including the Journal of Institutional Economics, The American Economist, and the Review of Austrian Economics.
 Her theoretical research includes the development of synecological game theory, the theory of synergetic coupled games; combinatorial growth theory, explaining world GDP progression as a process of "tinkering and trade;" and the theory of piecemeal circumnavigation, which relates technological innovation to entrepreneurial exit.
 Her applied research includes work on nudge theory, in particular, the implications of algorithmic governance utilizing nudge-type interventions, and the analysis of China’s Social Credit System.

-Dr. Doran began with Regulatory Economics Group in April 2018.
-As a manager, Dr. Doran supports experts in rate proceedings and performs economic and data analysis for regulated oil pipelines.
-Dr. Doran received his Ph.D. in Economics from George Mason University, and he is currently an adjunct professor at George Mason University.
-He has taught courses in Microeconomics, Macroeconomics, Game Theory, Money and Banking, and International Economic Policy.
-He specializes in microeconometrics, and he recently published his international economics research in the Journal of Institutional and Theoretical Economics.
+Colin Doran is an international economist with the Department of Commerce.
+He previously worked as a manager with the Regulatory Economics Group.
+Dr. Doran received his Ph.D. in Economics from George Mason University where he now teaches as an adjunct.
+He specializes in microeconometrics, and he has recently published research in the Southern Economic Journal and the Journal of Institutional and Theoretical Economics.
 His coauthored work on Adam Smith and David Hume has been published in Journal of Scottish Philosophy and History of European Ideas.

 The following are professors who have served on committees of dissertations on Smith or Hume.